ahcdesign/SI507W19FinalProject-QRecipes/README.md

 NOTE: Need not have 3 steps, but should have as many as are appropriate!

 ## In this repository:
+- Data
-- Directory Name
+  - clean_recipes.csv
-  - File in directory
+- README.md
-  - File in directory
+- recipes_cleaned.csv
-- File name
+- SI507project_tests.py
-- File name
+- SI507project_tools.py

 ---
 ## Code Requirements for Grading